 For many years, the initial treatment for sleep apnea and snoring has been the continuous positive airway pressure (CPAP) mask.
-This device is just what it sounds like: a mask that you place over your nose and mouth that’s connected to a pump that sends a continuous flow of air into your mouth, nose and throat.
+The CPAP machine is a mask that you place over your nose and mouth that’s connected to a pump.
+The pump sends a continuous flow of air into your mouth, nose, and throat.
 This positively pressurized flow keeps the airway open and free of obstruction, allowing you to breathe normally during sleep.

 Common Complaints about CPAP

-The CPAP mask is a highly effective treatment for many, but it doesn’t suit everyone.
+The CPAP mask is a highly effective treatment for many, but it is not meant for everyone.
 In fact, a sizable percentage of sleep apnea sufferers and snorers end up not using the mask at all due to discomfort.
 There’s also a contingent of people who do not follow the treatment regimen as directed, making them “non-compliant” CPAP users.

-People who dislike CPAP can be very vocal about why.
-It’s not hard to find online discussions about all of the treatment’s disadvantages, and the complaints, for these former users, are legitimate.
+People who dislike CPAP cite several reasons.
+It’s not hard to find online discussions about all of the treatment’s disadvantages, and the complaints shared by former users.
 CPAP problems often involve physical and emotional side effects such as: